Leflore County, Mississippi: 20th century to present

 The Student Nonviolent Coordinating Committee had moved its headquarters to Greenwood in early 1963, and by late March of that year, eight SNCC members were arrested while trying to register voters.
 The United States Department of Justice Civil Rights Division filed suit against the city of Greenwood and Leflore County to obtain their release.
 The petition was denied by a local court, but the city of Greenwood entered into a voluntary agreement to release the students.
 In June 1963, 45 residents of Itta Bena were arrested in Leflore County while protesting an attack on churches where voter registration drives were being held.
 The Civil Rights Division of DOJ filed suit against the county to obtain their release as well, but to no avail.
 Passage of national civil rights legislation by Congress in 1964 and 1965 began to change the ground rules, especially as it authorized federal oversight and enforcement in counties with a history of an under-representation of minority voters.

 Organizers and marchers returned to the county in 1966 as part of the March Against Fear, initiated by James Meredith.
 He was shot and wounded by a white man two days into the march.
 Major civil rights leaders and marchers from a variety of organizations vowed to continue his march of more than 220 miles from Memphis, Tennessee to Jackson, Mississippi.
 By the time they reached Greenwood, several hundred persons were in the group.
 They worked to organize and register voters, as most blacks in the county still lived in fear and had not registered.
 After previous registration drives, the white county board had cut off federal commodity subsidies to the black community, threatening the survival of numerous poor families.
 SNCC helped organize a national gathering of food for county residents to overcome the boycott.

-In 1966, Stokley Carmichael, a new leader of SNCC, spoke in Greenwood for "Black Power", saying that blacks had to build their own bases of political and economic power, as had communities of Irish, Italian and Jewish immigrants to the United States.
+In 1966, Stokeley Carmichael, a new leader of SNCC, spoke in Greenwood for "Black Power", saying that blacks had to build their own bases of political and economic power, as had communities of Irish, Italian and Jewish immigrants to the United States.

 Blues musicians

 L.C.
 Green was one of several notable blues guitarists who came from Leflore County, Mississippi.
-Other notable natives and one-time residents of the county were (in alphabetical order) David "Honeyboy" Edwards, Guitar Slim, Richard "Hacksaw" Harney, Luther Johnson (Guitar Junior), Robert Johnson, Rubin Lacey, Furry Lewis, Tommy McClennan, Dion Payton, Robert Petway, Brewer Phillips, Fenton Robinson, Hubert Sumlin, and Hound Dog Taylor.
+Other notable natives and one-time residents of the county were (in alphabetical order) David "Honeyboy" Edwards, Guitar Slim, Richard "Hacksaw" Harney, Luther "Guitar Junior" Johnson, Robert Johnson, Rubin Lacey, Furry Lewis, Tommy McClennan, Dion Payton, Robert Petway, Brewer Phillips, Fenton Robinson, Hubert Sumlin, and Hound Dog Taylor.